dguest/atlas-dl/_episodes/05-adding-code.md

 If you're not already in an `AnalysisBase` image, move into the directory that _contains_ `dan-example` and run

+[^2]: Running these tests for every commit can get tedious, later this
+    week we'll learn to do this in an automated way.

 next `cd` to `/home/atlas/Bootcamp`.
 You should see `dan-example` here.